What do you want to learn?

 ShipBob’s analytics platform provides insights into the supply chain.
 Warehouse management features enable business owners to determine the precise status of inventory and orders.

 “With ShipBob, as soon as an order is placed, inventory is automatically marked as accounted for, so it’s held until it’s shipped.
 We are also able to see all orders “in exception” on a shipping hold in one dashboard screen.

 We can hover over any order on that list and see why it was being held and resolve it directly within ShipBob ourselves.
 If I create a SKU in my ecommerce platform, I can link that in ShipBob myself to whatever inventory it is.
 If I run out of one product, I can assign it to another SKU.
 With ShipBob, you see exactly what is picked.”

 Gerard Ecker, Founder & CEO of Ocean & Co.

-ShipBob employs the best practices to provide customers with a streamlined retail fulfillment process.
-The process begins when you integrate your systems with ShipBob’s order fulfillment software.
+ShipBob employs the best practices to provide customers with a streamlined retail fulfilment process.
+The process begins when you integrate your systems with ShipBob’s order fulfilment software.
 You connect your online store to ShipBob and send us your products.
-All of your products are then stored in one or more ShipBob fulfillment centers.
+All of your products are then stored in one or more ShipBob fulfilment centres.

 When customers order a product from your store, ShipBob kicks into action.
 Our team will pick and pack the products, and then deliver the order to customers.